MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

-  * when another video is clicked, pause the current video (youtubePlayer.pauseVide()), and then timeout the unmounting of the player component
   * turn on warnings for react hooks eslint
   * fix transition when you play another video, and current playing video shows thumbnail again, have there be a transition instead of directly mounting.